 - Reduced albumin in the urine.
 Albumin in the urine is a risk factor for kidney failure.

-- Reduced creatinine levels which is a sign of kidney function improving.
+- Reduced creatinine levels which are a sign of kidney function improving.

 - Reduced interleukin levels.
 Which is an inflammatory marker.

-- Reduced serum sialic acid levels which is reduction in disease activity.
+- Reduced serum sialic acid levels which is a reduction in disease activity.